frectonz/parenv/README.md

 The following demonstrates a simple usage example. `parenv` relies on the `FromStr` trait to parse environment variables into the specified type.
 The documentation comment on each field is used as the description for the corresponding environment variable.
+To make a field optional wrap the type with an `Option`.

 ```rust
 use std::{net::SocketAddr, path::PathBuf};